bhagyasilva-git/Library-Management-System/README.md

 * GUI Integration
 * Unit Testing with JUnit

----

-## Output Description
+**Output Description**

 When the application is executed, a console menu titled **“WESTMINSTER LIBRARY MANAGER CONSOLE MENU”** is displayed.
 Users can manage library items via the console or open the GUI to visualize all stored items in a table format.
 The GUI also provides summary statistics through the Info button.

----

-This project demonstrates a complete end-to-end implementation of a library management system using Java and OOP best practices.
+**This project demonstrates a complete end-to-end implementation of a library management system using Java and OOP best practices.**